The Name of the Wind: Plot

-Kvothe then resolves to get into the university, whose vast Archives include all kinds of accumulated knowledge, including, presumably, also on the Chandrian.
-Having through great effort obtained some minimal funds for both clothing and traveling, he sets out.
-En route Kvothe becomes enamored with a talented young woman known as Denna, who is a musician like himself.
-Kvothe enters the university despite his lack of tuition funds and performs admirably as a student, but faces continuous poverty and rivalries with the wealthy student Ambrose Jakis and the arrogant Master Hemme, who sees that Kvothe receives lashing for misbehaviour.
-A trick by Ambrose causes Kvothe to be banished from the Archives, hampering his research on the Chandrian.
-However he does very well in other fields of study, advancing in medicine and runic metalworking, and gaining some loyal friends.
-Kvothe buys a lute despite his poverty, and performs brilliantly at a famous musical tavern to earn money, where he also befriends Denna again.
+Kvothe then resolves to get into the university, whose vast Archives include all kinds of accumulated knowledge, including, presumably, that regarding the Chandrian.
+Having obtained minimal funds for both clothing and travel, he sets out.
+En route, Kvothe becomes enamored with a talented young woman known as Denna, a fellow musician.
+Kvothe manages to enter the university despite insufficient funds and performs admirably as a student, but still faces poverty, as well as rivalry with the wealthy student Ambrose Jakis and the arrogant Master Hemme.
+A trick by Ambrose results in Kvothe's banishment from the Archives, hampering his research efforts.
+However, he does well in other fields of study, advancing in medicine and runic metalworking, and gaining loyal friends.
+Kvothe buys a lute, despite his poverty, and performs at a famous musical tavern to earn money, and meets Denna again.

 Hearing reports of blue fire and murder at a rural wedding, he suspects the Chandrian and visits the site.
 There, Kvothe finds Denna, injured.
 They meet a local swineherd who tells of blue fire, and later encounter a draccus, which nearly destroys the local town before Kvothe can slay it.
-He does succeed in discovering the reason the Chandrian murdered all of the wedding's participants: the bride's father had dug in the earth and discovered an old pot on which were paintings of all seven Chandrian; they came to recover the pot and kill anyone who may have seen it.
+He does succeed in discovering why the Chandrian murdered all of the wedding's participants: the bride's father had dug in the earth and discovered an old pot on which were paintings of all seven Chandrian; they came to recover the pot and kill anyone who may have seen it.

 Back at the university, Ambrose taunts Kvothe and breaks his lute.
 In a fit of rage, Kvothe unintentionally calls the name of the wind, breaking Ambrose's arm in the process.
 As a result of the confrontation, Kvothe is sentenced to further lashing but avoids expulsion.
 Thanks to his clear magical aptitude, he is also promoted in rank as a student under Master Namer Elodin's tutelage.

 In the inn at the present day, a mercenary possessed by a supposed skin dancer attacks the patrons and kills one of them.
 When Kvothe seemingly fails to use magic to help, the skin dancer dies after the local blacksmith's apprentice, Aaron, strikes the possessed mercenary with a rod of iron.
 The first day ends when Kvothe finishes the first chapter of his story and the town settles down for the night after the commotion.
 At night, Bast breaks into Chronicler's room and reveals Chronicler's coming was part of his plan all along.
 He threatens Chronicler, demanding that he focus Kvothe on the more heroic aspects of his story in the hopes he will abandon his apathy and return to his former heroic self.